Climate Planning & Action

 To encourage cleaner choices, starting April 2018, B.C.’s carbon tax increases by $5/tonne per year until it reaches $50 in 2021.
 New revenues will be used to protect affordability, help keep industries competitive as they cut emissions, and encourage new green initiatives.

-B.C. has established an advisory council to identify opportunities to benefit from a modern and clean growth economy.
-The Climate Solutions and Clean Growth Advisory Council is an independent group of experts, including First Nations, community, industry, labour, academia, and environmental representatives
+B.C. has established an advisory council to provide strategic advice to government on climate action and clean economic growth.
+The Climate Solutions and Clean Growth Advisory Council is an independent group of experts, including First Nations, community, industry, labour, academia, and environmental representatives.

 The province continues its commitment to being a carbon neutral government.
 We are working together with other jurisdictions to take real climate leadership.
 This includes action across sectors, industry innovation and regulation, and preparing for climate impacts.